Enumeration and updates for conjunctive linear algebra queries through expressibility: From matrices to relations and back

-Geerts et al.~\cite{geerts2021expressive} previously established a correspondence between \sumLang and \foplus.
-However, as we illustrate in Appendix~\ref{subsec:new-correspondence} their correspondence is (1) for square matrices, (2) asymmetric, and (3) encodes matrix instances as databases of more than linear size, making it unsuitable to derive the complexity bounds that we are interested in here.
-In this section, we revisit and generalize the connection between $\sumLang$ and $\foplus$ by providing translations between the two query languages that works for any matrix schema, are symmetric, and ensure that matrices are encoded as databases of linear size.
-Towards this goal, we introduce next all the formal machinery to link both settings.
-We start by determining precisely in what sense relations can encode matrices, or matrices can represent relations, and how this correspondence transfers to queries.
-Then we show how to generalize the expressibility results in~\cite{geerts2021expressive} for any matrix sizes and every encoding between schemas.
+Given the previous discussion, in the following we determine precisely in what sense relations can encode matrices, or matrices can represent relations, and how this correspondence transfers to queries.
+Then, in Section~\ref{sec:sumlang-and-fo} we show how to generalize the expressibility results in~\cite{DBLP:conf/pods/GeertsMRV21} for any matrix sizes and every encoding between schemas.